novix-sa/Pyplan/docs/Quick Start.md

 ![enter image description here](http://img.pyplan.org/Quick_start_ctrl+E+ShowProfile.png)

 ### Types of data structures natively supported
-Pyplan supports programming in pure Python, and natively interprets Numpy, Xarray and Pandas objects that are rendered as pivotable multidimensional tables or graphs for result inspecting.
+Pyplan supports programming in pure Python, and natively interprets Numpy, Xarray and Pandas objects that are rendered as pivotable multidimensional tables or graphs for result inspection.
+It is also posible to import and use any other specific library you may need to attend your specific goals.

 That means that when